 This is an introduction to the use of mathematics in theoretical economic analysis.
-Topics to be considered include utility maximization, efficient production, price and income determination, the adjustment to and stability of equilibrium, inflation, and the impact of government spending and taxation programs.
+Topics to be considered include

 PREREQUISITE: Economics 101 and 102, Mathematics 111 and 112.
-Non-economic majors without Economics 101-102 but possessing a strong background in mathematics may be admitted with the instructor's permission Three hours a week
+Non-economic majors without Economics 101-102 but possessing a strong background in mathematics may be admitted with the instructor's permission